Service and Emotional Support Animal Policy

 - Whether the animal is housebroken or is unable to live with others in a reasonable manner.

-The individual must provide written consent for Disability Support Services to disclose information regarding the request for and presence of the emotional support or service animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residential Life personnel and potential and/or actual roommate(s)/neighbor(s).
+The individual must provide written consent for Disability Support Services to disclose information regarding the request for and presence of the emotional support or service animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residence Life personnel and potential and/or actual roommate(s)/neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the individual’s disability.
 Montana State University Billings reserves the right to assign an individual with an assistance animal to a single room without a roommate upon availability.

 If approved, where can I take my service or emotional support animal on-campus?